 Besides that, rice can be a great help when your grocery budget is shot because it’s so incredibly cheap and filling too.

 Unfortunately, I discovered long ago that eating rice makes me pack on the pounds faster than most any other starchy food.
 That’s true even without the gravy or other high calorie accompaniments.
-For me, the culprit is the rice itself, whether it’s white or the supposedly healthier brown version typically sold in supermarkets.
+For me, the culprit is the rice itself.

-How then did I miss this fascinating news that was reported by the Washington Post well over a year ago?
+Then I discovered this fascinating news that was reported by the Washington Post back in 2015.

 There is a Simple Way to Cook Rice That Will Reduce Its Calories!